bcgov/aqwarnings/frontend/warnings/2025-11-04_issue_o3_obr_Kelowna.md

 -   Air contaminant levels may be lower indoors but will still be elevated, so stay aware of your symptoms even when you are indoors.
 -   When indoors, keep windows and doors closed as much as possible.

--   Protect your indoor air from outdoor air pollution.
-Actions can include using a clean, good quality air filter in your ventilation system and/or a certified portable air cleaner that can filter fine particles.
-Do-it-yourself air cleaners may also be used if other options are not available.
-For details, visit: https://rb.gy/epi7qv.

--   If you must spend time outdoors, a well-constructed, well-fitting and properly worn respirator type mask (such as a NIOSH-certified N95 or equivalent respirator) can reduce your exposure to particulate matter.
-Even though exposure may be reduced, there can still be risks to health.

--   Avoid roads with heavy vehicle traffic and areas with wood smoke.

 # Mandatory emission reduction actions